kitzler-walli/MusicPlayer/README.md

 # MusicPlayer
 iOS MP3 application using AVFoundation and AVPlayer to play traditional songs

-## Features
+## Current Features
-- Play, puase, skip, previous
+- Play, pause, skip, previous
-- Shows timeelasped and duration of each song
+- Shows timelasped and duration of each song

-## Features to be added
+## Features to still be added
 - List of all songs in a different table view controller
+- Ability to select a song from the list to play
+- Have song playing in background if user navigates to different view or closes the app

+### This app is a work in progress